 Place we never want to go again?

 Bangkok.
-It just really wasn’t the city for us.
+It just really wasn’t the city for us – we hated the place.
 Too hot, too crowded, too many scams and we were just too tired at the end of our trip to deal with it all.

 What would we do differently?

 While we loved our trip, I think we’d make a few itinerary changes if we were able to go back in time and do it all again.
 We’d choose another island to visit for beach time instead of Phuket (everyone on the internet said it wasn’t great and yet I didn’t believe them…).
 We’d visit Bangkok at the beginning of our trip or, maybe better yet, not at all.
 And we’d spend one fewer day at the elephant lodge (it was great, but we only paid for a half day activity so spending two nights there seemed like a bit of a waste).